 Yes, you can still get a mortgage as a first time buyer, even if you have bad credit!
 But it can be more difficult compared to someone who has a better credit rating.
 You’re generally seen as a bigger risk, and some companies will turn you down flat if you have a negative credit history.

 When it comes to having credit issues, it’s always the best option to face them head on.
 The first step towards that is to get an accurate, up-to-date and thorough look at your credit history and credit score.
-That’s why we always recommend checkmyfile over other credit checkers.
-Use our checkmyfile Explained Guide to answer any questions you have about checkmyfile and get your credit looking as good as possible for your first time buyer mortgage application.
+Use our checkmyfile Explained Guide to answer any questions you have about checkmyfile* and get your credit looking as good as possible for your first time buyer mortgage application.

 Even if you’ve been refused a mortgage by your bank or a high street lender, there’s specialist lenders who’ll consider you.
-But you'll need a mortgage broker to get access to these lenders - a specialist broker who will understand your situation and know the best options.
+But you'll need a mortgage broker to get access to these lenders - a specialist broker (like us!) can understand your situation and know the best right options for you.

 Yes, you can get a mortgage as a first time buyer after you've been bankrupt.
 But it can be more difficult.
 The big banks will usually refuse to give you a mortgage if you’ve ever filed for bankruptcy.
 However, there are specialist lenders who will consider mortgage applications, so you do have options.